ThreeSixtyGiving/standard/documentation/guidance/location-guide.md

 Grants which have a scope which is undefined, where location is not relevant, for example for online activities with no geographical focus.

 ### Deciding which code to use
 The code descriptions and guidance provide examples of which codes to use to categorise grants’ location scope, focused on the UK context.
-If the grant you want to categorise could fit into more than one scope - for example the grant is funding a local pilot and UK-wide awareness raising campaign, label use the broadest applicable scope GLS030 (National).
+If the grant you want to categorise could fit into more than one scope - for example the grant is funding a local pilot and UK-wide awareness raising campaign - label using the broadest applicable scope GLS030 (National).

 If the grant is funding activity in multiple different areas which are within a single scope – for example funding a project operating in two or more English Regions or activities which are England-wide – the location scope would be GLS040 (Subnational region).